 The PHRF-LE Crew Limitation Rule is designed to be quite liberal in its weight limit allowing for the addition of children, family and guests who are not necessarily regular crew members.
 The rule is intended to encourage family participation and yet discourage loading up certain crew weight sensitive boats with excess crew, thereby, dramatically increasing performance, especially in heavy air.
 It shall be the skipper's responsibility to be sure that the weight limits have not been exceeded on his boat.
 It is recommended that each boat maintain a current crew list with accurate crew weights (as weighed in street clothes).
 For the purpose of policing the Rule, the PHRF certificate crew weight divided by 200 is the approximate crew number permitted.
 It is recommended that if the crew number you are sailing with multiplied by 200 exceeds the allowable certificate weight that you be prepared to document from that crew list, that the weight of the excess number of crew did not exceed the total allowable crew weight.
 It shall be the skipper's responsibility to maintain and be prepared to produce a current crew/weight list in case of protest.
 Failure to do so at a hearing may be grounds for disqualification.
 The race authority may not waive the PHRF-LE Crew Limitation Rule for a PHRF-LE championship race or series.

-A crew minimum of three people required aboard boat is applicable to invitational races only.
+A crew minimum of three people required aboard boat is applicable to Invitational Races only.
 The crew minimum also applies to JAM classes.

 A total crew weight number limitation will be listed on PHRF-LE handicap certificates and distributed to race sponsors.